Truck Driver Fatigue and Tractor-Trailer Accidents

 - 14-hour duty limit.
 Refers to a daily limit, meaning truckers may not exceed a 14-hour shift.
 Additionally, drivers must have 10-hour breaks between 14-hour maximum shifts.

 - 11-hour driving limit.
 Refers to the driving limit within the 14-hour duty limit.
 Drivers may only drive for 11 consecutive hours, with 10-hour breaks in between.

 - 60/70-hour duty limit.
 Refers to a roughly weekly limit.
 The ultimate number slides between 60 and 70 because the “weekly” limit is actually based on a 7- or 8-day period, referred to as “rolling” or “floating.”

-If you have been injured because a Truck Driver Fell Asleep at the Wheel Call a Truck Accident Lawyer
+Have you been injured because a Truck Driver Fell Asleep at the Wheel Call a Truck Accident Lawyer

-If after everything is said and done you find that a truck driver was violating any of the laws regarding rest, then you may be entitled to receive some compensation.
-Damages may include your pain and suffering injuries medical bills damage to the car and other expenses.
-Contact the aggressive and strategic truck accident lawyers from Reiff Law Firm’s Truck Accident Team today by calling (215) 246-9000 today.
+If after everything is said and done you find that a truck driver was violating any of the laws regarding rest, then you might be entitled to receive some compensation.
+Contact the truck accident lawyers from Reiff Law Firm’s Truck Accident Team today by calling (215) 709-6940 today.
 We offer free and confidential consultations.